keerthi561/Sieaver/README.md

 2) **Goal setting**

 Being an engineer , I always have dreams and aspirations of going to Goa along with my friends.But.......!"Paise ki kami hai bro" line comes out every time .
-Getting motivated to solve this particular problem , I have decided to incorporate this feature where the user will be able to save particualr sum of money and invest in Debt funds and slowly and steadily the money will grow which can be monitored by the app..And there will come a time when the goal will be reached and then plan a trip to Goa!The user will need to enter the amount of money he requires to achieve a particular goal and and the app will show the time it will take to achieve it.
+Getting motivated to solve this particular problem , I have decided to incorporate this feature where the user will be able to save particular sum of money and invest in Debt funds and slowly and steadily the money will grow which can be monitored by the app..And there will come a time when the goal will be reached and then plan a trip to Goa!The user will need to enter the amount of money he requires to achieve a particular goal and and the app will show the time it will take to achieve it.